Turner was almost home when the pain became unbearable.

 He complied and she scooted herself close to him.
 She leaned her head against his arm.

-“You have strong arms,” she said, rubbing his thigh under the table.
+“You have strong legs,” she said, rubbing his thigh under the table.

 “If you drink every drop every drop… I would thank you forever.”